llm-bible/llm-bible.github.io/_publications/chilkuri2021language.markdown

 bibkey: chilkuri2021language
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2110.02402"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Language Modeling', 'Pretraining Methods', 'Transformer', 'Attention Mechanism']
+tags: ['Transformer', 'Efficiency and Optimization', 'Language Modeling', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Pretraining Methods']
 ---
 Recent studies have demonstrated that the performance of transformers on the task of language modeling obeys a power-law relationship with model size over